 The 2017 UPS Export Challenge brought the best and brightest in startup innovation to the forefront of the conversation.
-Judges surveyed 80 teams and, eventually, narrowed them down to the final ten, giving them a platform to present their startups to the senior management of UPS at the Cove.
+Judges surveyed 80 teams and, eventually, narrowed them down to the final 10, giving them a platform to present their startups to the senior management of UPS at the Cove @ UCI.
 Each finalist had five minutes to pitch, followed by a few questions from the judges.
 After the pitches, the judges gathered to decide the night’s winners, who received up to $10,000 in export shipping credits in each respective district.
 The first place winner will also participate at the grand finale Pitch-Off event.

-MC Brian MacMahon of Expert Dojo and self-described “lover of startups,” welcomed everyone to the event.
+Event moderator Brian MacMahon of Expert Dojo and self-described “lover of startups,” welcomed everyone to the event.
 With over 30 years of startup experience working in 35 different countries, his passion for entrepreneurship runs deep.
 “The privilege of being a startup, an entrepreneur, is beyond any other in the field of creativity,” MacMahon said.
 “Because you get to actually be the person who makes the difference.”
 He encouraged those in the audience with relevant resources to network with startups and help make dreams come true.

 The judges consisted of UPS management, software engineers, heads of innovation, and venture attorneys who flew in from all over the country to attend, including: Rosemary Turner, president of UPS in Northern California; Tom Cuce, president of UPS in Southern California; Joe Braham, president of UPS Northwest; and David Ochi, executive director of the UCI ANTrepreneur Center.